TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 The **Kookaberry** has an internal short-range digital packet radio, and can also connect to one or more external longer range radios.

-The internal radio is compatible with the **BBC Micro:Bit**'s radio, as it uses the same radio chip, radio frequencies, and digital signalling.
-It is possible to exchange messages between the **Kookaberry** and the **Micro:Bit** provided the same radio channel is selected on both devices, nominally Channel 7.

 Internal Radio
 --------------

 The **Kookaberry** is equipped with a built-in digital radio transceiver than is able to send and receive small amounts of digital data.

 The radio uses the same radio spectrum as WiFi signals and Bluetooth signals, and therefore has a similar range of 10 to 20 metres.
 The internal radio cannot communicate using WiFi or Bluetooth directly.

 All **Kookaberries** on the same radio channel can listen in to the communications on that channel.

 Similarly, multiple **Kookaberries** transmitting on the same channel may interfere with each others' communications.
 Errors caused during radio communications are detected and messages with errors caused by interference will be discarded.

+The internal radio is compatible with the **BBC Micro:Bit**'s radio, as it uses the same radio chip, radio frequencies, and digital signalling.

+It is possible to exchange messages between the **Kookaberry** and the **Micro:Bit** provided the same radio channel is selected on both devices, nominally on Channel 7.

 By default, the length of the messages that can be sent is 30 bytes or less when using **KookaBlockly**.
 Other **Radio** parameters such as the radio channel and speed of